rtalwar2/exposicopter/README.md

 ---

 ## Note
-There are some hardcoded IP addresses and paths in some scripts that have to be adapted to the system
+There are some hardcoded IP addresses and paths in the code and scripts that have to be adapted to the system